mYokha/frontend-nanodegree-feedreader/README.md

 1. Click on the green button `Clone or download` in top right corner
 2. Use the link with `git clone` to get it into the folder you're working in or just click `Download ZIP` to get an archive 2.1.
 If you've gone the second way unpack the archive
 3. Anyway you will end up with a folder.
-In the root of this folder there's `index.html` which you haave to double click.
+In the root of this folder there's `index.html` which you have to double click.

 # Project Overview